jorishr/website-text-translator/README.md

 The simple changes discussed above, however, are not the only changes that might occur and it's impossible to predict all possible permutations for an element with an _existing text-id_.
 For example, you may decide to add various span elements, an anchor tag and an `<em>` tag to a paragraph element with an existing text-id.

-If you introduce such structural changes during your future development work it is highly recommended to _remove the existing text-id_ for that element.
+If you introduce such structural changes during your future development work it is highly recommended to _remove the existing text-id_ for that element in your HTML.

 Structural changes are changes that, for example, introduce additional HTML elements inside an existing element.
 Another example would be when you remove a span element from an existing paragraph.
-Every change that substantially changes the number or order of existing text nodes inside an element are considered structural changes that require removal of the existing text-id on the affected element(s).
+Every change that substantially changes the number or order of existing text nodes inside an element are considered structural changes that require removal of the existing text-id on the affected element(s) inside your HTML document.

-By removing the existing text-id the program will generate a new key for each text node in the correct order and the old key-value pairs will be purged.
+By removing the existing text-id from the HTML the program will generate a new key for each text node in the correct order and the old key-value pairs will be purged.

+_Note_: you don't have to do anything to the text-id's or text values in the JSON file(s).
+This will be handled by the program.
+Just make sure that your structurally changed HTML element(s) no longer has any lingering text-id's.

+#### Example

 In the example below the paragraph has multiple text nodes and nested elements: